CezarHirsescu/Git-Cheatsheet/README.md

 Then, suppose we ran the command `git commit -m "Our very first commit in the project"`

-We would get this respons:
+We would get this response:
 ```
 [master (root-commit) 1da090a] Our very first commit in the project
  2 files changed, 2 insertions(+)
  create mode 100644 file1.txt
  create mode 100644 file2.txt
 ```
-Some interesting opservations:
+Some interesting observations:
 - `master` is the branch that we're on
 - `root-commit` is the parent commit.
 This is the first commit so it has no parent, thus it says root commit
 - `1da090a` is the first couple characters of the hash of this commit